project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/Nicolas-verschuere-soil-capital-regen-ag-profitable-from-year-1-groundswell-shorts.md

 ---
-title: Nicolas Verschuere, Soil Capital, Regen Ag profitable from year 1 - Groundswell Shorts
+title: Nicolas Verschuere Soil Capital Regen Ag Profitable From Year 1 Groundswell Shorts
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2019-07-03)